vmware-labs/hci-benchmark-appliance/README.md

 You can choose to deploy HCIBench appliance OVA to vSphere environment if there's no existing HCIBench instance running in your environment
 ### Deploy

-1. Step 1
-2. Step 2
-3. Step 3
+1. Download HCIBench OVA from https://github.com/vsphere-tmm/HCIBench/releases
+2. Deploy HCIBench OVA into your vSphere environment.
+Refer to [HCIBench User Guide](HCIBench_User_Guide_2.8.1.pdf) for more details
+3. Configure the HCIBench testing and start testing

+### Upgrade
 You can choose to upgrade HCIBench with the latest code if there is existing HCIBench instance running in your environment

-### Upgrade

 #### Prerequisites
 *  You need to have HCIBench Controller VM running